- Greg Burbidge (Chair) | Calgary Arts Development; Calgary, Alberta, Canada

 - list of any other committees/boards on which you have served

 - optional references

-New members are added twice a year, with their terms starting in January and July, by a majority vote of the current sitting steering committee.
+New members are added once a year, with their terms starting in January, by a majority vote of the current sitting steering committee.

 Are there any specific requirements of Steering Committee Members?

 Steering committee members must attend all committee meetings and conduct the business of the committee in accordance with the guidelines below:

 - To work towards the goal of fostering a forum valued by participants, rotating steering committee members should seed relevant discussion topics and lead by example by making substantive and thoughtful contributions.

 - Steering committee members share responsibility for moderating content for the duration of their term.
 These duties are expected to be light, since the Google Group does not require pre-approval to post messages.
 However, if a participant doesn’t understand the group’s purpose or makes unhelpful contributions (continually posts off-topic, engages in excessive self-promotion, abuses other community members, etc.), one of the steering committee members should write a group-wide message to politely educate the participant about the group’s purpose and expectation for participation.
 If he/she continues to pose a problem, the steering committee may opt to remove him/her from the group.